hfang-bristol/dnet/inst/staticdocs/RData.md

 ## Introduction
-As part of the package, the built-in RData (with `.RData` extension; available at [http://supfam.org/dnet/data.tar](http://supfam.org/dnet/data.tar) or [http://dnet.r-forge.r-project.org/data](http://dnet.r-forge.r-project.org/data)) contain curated/compiled data, which can be broadly grouped into the following categories:
+As part of the package, the built-in RData (with `.RData` extension; available at [http://dnet.r-forge.r-project.org/RData](http://dnet.r-forge.r-project.org/RData)) contain curated/compiled data, which can be broadly grouped into the following categories:

 * `Ontologies`